chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 > toc
 > ~~~
 > {: .language-matlab}
-> Append the code with a vectorized version of for-loop.
+> Append the code with a vectorized version of the for-loop.
 Measure the time to check if you gain any computational benefits.
-Repeat this by increasing the value of N to 1000 and 10000.
+Repeat this by increasing the value of `n` to 1000 and 10000.
 > > ## Solution
 > > ~~~
 > > % vectorized version